csc7/PP2_CI/README.md

 - ### **Quiz**

-It can be found in the Quiz page; it is a very simple interactive quiz of ten questions where users can test theri basic knowledge and/or take a brake when they want.
-It contains a panel with the amount of questions and correct ones, a timer, a progress bar, the last answer and the last correct answer.
+It can be found in the Quiz page; it is a very simple and basic interactive quiz of ten questions where users can test their knowledge and/or take a break when they want.
+It contains a panel with the number of questions and correct ones, a timer, a progress bar, the last answer and the last correct answer.
 A start button launches the quiz, which is stopped automatically after the tenth questions, with an alert message.

-Questions of the quiz are build by concatenating a first-part string, a random number (which changes the answer for other instances of the quiz) and last-part string.
+Questions of the quiz are built by concatenating a first-part string, a random number (which changes the answer for other instances of the quiz) and last-part string.

 Being X the random number, questions and correct answers of the quiz are the following ones: